Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests: Methodology

-We choose the Gini-loss since it is fast and, for certain configurations, produces purer nodes than for example using entropy as a splitting criterion \citep[see~e.g][]{breiman1996}.
+In our tailoring of the GRF for cryptocurrencies we feature the Gini-loss since it is fast and in general produces purer nodes than for example using entropy as a splitting criterion \citep[see~e.g][]{breiman1996}.
 This can be particularly helpful when dealing with changing variance (and thus time-varying quantiles) of returns, where we would like to detect single extreme events.
 For our specific case of $\alpha=0.05$, this implies that values larger than $\theta_{0.05}$ in the parent node are given the value $1$, while others are $0$.
 Algorithm \ref{Algorithm_GRF} briefly summarizes the tree building algorithm from \citet{Athey2019} for the quantile version of GRF, where the main differences with regard to the splitting regime in comparison to a classic CART occur in every step the tree is grown.

-In addition to that, the outcome that is predicted is not the mean but the $\alpha$-quantile (i.e. $VaR^{\alpha}$), which is done in a way that you do not calculate a weighted average of $r_t$ but a weighted average of the empirical CDF $\hat{F}(r_{t}\rvert x_{t-1})=E[1_{\{r_{t}\}|x_{t-1}}]$.
+As a benchmark, we employ the quantile regression forest (QRF) based on \cite{Meinshausen2006}.
+This random forest, however, obtains the target $\alpha$-quantile by a weighted average of the empirical CDF $\hat{F}(r_{t}\rvert x_{t-1})=E[1_{\{r_{t}\}|x_{t-1}}]$ rather than from averaging minimiziers of the direct moment condition which can suffer from robustness problems.
 Intuitively, log returns $r_t$ that have similar $x_{t-1}$ in comparison to a new observation $x_{v}$ receive higher weight in the empirical CDF.
 Similarity weights $w_t(x_{v})$ are measured as the relative frequency on how often $x_{v}$ falls in the same terminal leaf as $x_{t-1}$, for $t=1,\dots,T$, and averaged over all trees for each $x_{t-1}$.
 This last step was originally introduced by \citet{Meinshausen2006} for random forests.

-As a benchmark, we employ the quantile regression forest (QRF) based on \cite{Meinshausen2006}.
-This random forest, however, uses the same splitting regime as the original CART random forest and therefore does not account explicitly for situations where the variance and therefore the quantile changes, as splits are conducted based on a mean-squared error criterion.
-Since such volatility changes are to be expected for cryptocurrencies in our data, we expect GRF to perform better than QRF, but still include both in the analysis to see potential differences in predictions.
+QRF employs the same splitting regime as the original CART random forest and therefore does not account explicitly for situations where the variance and therefore the quantile changes, as splits are conducted based on a mean-squared error criterion.
+Since such volatility changes are a feature of our cryptocurrency data, we expect GRF to perform better than QRF, but still include both in the analysis to see potential differences in predictions.
 Furthermore, GRF uses so-called ``honest'' trees, meaning that different data (usually the subsampled data for each tree is split again in half) is used for building and ``filling'' each of the trees with values.